Quickstart: Create an Azure Cosmos DB for MongoDB vCore cluster by using the Azure portal

 Important

-The connection string in the portal does not include the username and password values.
+The connection string in the portal does not include the password value.
 You must replace the

-placeholders with the credentials you entered when you created the cluster.
+placeholder with the credentials you entered when you created the cluster or enter password interactively.

 Clean up resources